rallyrabbit/mongo-db-without-avx/README.md

 * chmod 750 /var/lib/mongodb
 * chmod 750 /var/log/mongodb

-## After
+## After (what tod do)

-After you test it and it works, then use the strip command to make these gigantic executables a manageable size
+After you test it and it works:
+* use the "strip" command to remove debug symbols from the executables and reduce the size
+* If you have made static executables, use readelf -d <filename> to validate that the static linking worked

 # Handy Mongo Build things to know